yolo-sh/aws-cloud-provider/README.md

 - `AWS_REGION`

-If not found, the configuration files created by the AWS CLI (via `aws configure`) will be used.
+Otherwise, the configuration files created by the AWS CLI (via `aws configure`) will be used.

 #### --profile